Department of Health, Housing, Local Government and Community Services

 The Department of Health, Housing, Local Government and Community Services was an Australian government department that existed between March and December 1993.

 The Department was created when the local government functions of the Department of Immigration, Local Government and Ethnic Affairs joined with the Department of Health, Housing and Community Services.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 24 March 1993, the Department dealt with:
+According to the Administrative Arrangements Order made on 24 March 1993, the Department dealt with: